Skip to main content

 /shoes/?sort=price&color=red

-↓ Same content, different URLs
+↓ Same content, different parameter URLs

 Crawl Budget Waste

-• • Session ID variations
+• • Session ID URL args

 • • Sorting parameter combinations